About Me

 Sunday, May 4, 2025

-Better Chaplain Series - Redeem their Time
+Better Chaplain Series - Redeem Their Time

 What are some things that we say that Jesus would never say?
 Take a couple of minutes before reading ahead to contemplate your answer.
 As we strive to live Christlike lives, we never want to say things that he wouldn’t say, and we definitely don’t want to say the opposite of what he’d say.